-This Spiced Golden Milk recipe has hints of vanilla, cinnamon, ginger, black pepper, and cardamon.
-Enjoy this warm turmeric drink.
-This recipe makes a small jar of turmeric paste, which you can quickly whisk into your daily cup of Spiced Golden Milk.
+This Golden Milk recipe is made with a turmeric paste and has hints of vanilla, cinnamon, ginger, black pepper, and cardamon.
+Enjoy this warm spiced golden milk every day for a healthy morning drink.
+This Golden Milk recipe makes a small jar of turmeric paste, which you can quickly whisk into your daily cup of spiced Golden Milk.

-This Spiced Golden Milk has been a fall favorite since it is so warming and comforting.
-On days that I don't start my day with a cup of coffee, or when I finish my cup of coffee and I'm still craving a warm drink, I whisk up a mug of Spiced Golden Milk.
+This spiced Golden Milk recipe has been a fall favorite since it is so warming and comforting.
+On days that I don't start my day with a cup of coffee, or when I finish my cup of coffee and I'm still craving a warm drink, I whisk up a mug of spiced Golden Milk.

-This recipe is a bit different and is based on first making a turmeric paste.
+This Golden Milk recipe is a bit different and is based on first making a turmeric paste.
 The turmeric paste is then whisked into warmed almond milk (or any other milk of your choice).
-While it's a two-step process, you can make the turmeric paste ahead of time, save it in the refrigerator, and use it to make multiple cups of Golden Milk.
+While it's a two-step process, you can make the turmeric paste ahead of time, save it in the refrigerator, and use it to make multiple mugs of Golden Milk in the coming days.

 If you're drinking Golden Milk on a regular basis, I find that it's easier and quicker to make a turmeric paste, and use that turmeric paste to make your daily cup of Golden Milk.
 That way, you don't need to pull out all the spices or wait for the Golden Milk to simmer on the stovetop every morning.

 This Golden Milk recipe makes a healthy drink to have each morning

 You can even skip the stovetop completely and heat up your choice of milk in the microwave before whisking in the turmeric paste.
 I recommend making a fresh batch of turmeric paste every week or so, but opinions differ and some people save it for a few weeks at a time.